Partner in the firm’s Trust & Estates, Business & Real Estate Taxation, Tax Exempt Organizations and Private Wealth & Taxation practice groups.

 Former Member Board of Directors, Nassau County Bar Association.

-Howard is a member of the Meltzer Lippe Estate Planning and Administration Group.
+Howard is a partner in the firm’s Trusts & Estates, Business and Real Estate Taxation and Private Wealth and Taxation practice groups.
 He is on the Editorial Board of Practical Tax Strategies, has published over three dozen articles which have appeared in Taxation for Lawyers, Taxation for Accountants, The Journal of Taxation, Estate Planning and other national publications and is a fellow of the American College of Trust and Estate Counsel.